A sweet-tasting syrup that can help you lose weight?

 In contrast to most weight loss supplements, it does have some actual human research to back up the claims.

-This article takes an objective look at Yacon syrup and the studies behind it.
+This article takes an objective look at Yacon syrup and reviews the studies behind it.

 What is Yacon Syrup?